PhilipPartsch/open-someip-spec/src/someip-sd.rst

 * The Client shall find services using a Find Service entry and Multicast only in the repetition phase.
 * The Client shall stop finding a service if the regular Offer Service arrives.
-* The Client shall react to the Servers Offer Service with an unicast SD message that includes all Subscribe Eventgroups of the services offered in the message of the Server that the client currently wants to subscribe to.
+* The Client shall react to the Servers Offer Service with a unicast SD message that includes all Subscribe Eventgroups of the services offered in the message of the Server that the client currently wants to subscribe to.
 * The Client shall interpret and react to the Subscribe Eventgroup Ack and Subscribe Eventgroup Nack as specified in this document.

 .. feat_req:: 🎯